 Title is the document that gives evidence of ownership of a property.
-Also indicates the rights of ownership and possession of the property.
-Individuals who will have legal ownership in the property are considered “on title” and will sign the mortgage and other documentation.
+It also indicates the rights of ownership and possession of the property.
+Individuals who will have legal ownership of the property are considered “on title” and will sign the mortgage and other documentation.

 The process of paying off one loan with the proceeds from a new loan secured by the same property.

 An escrow company is a licensed neutral third party that distributes legal documents and funds on behalf of a buyer and seller.
-Or more simply stated, they are the middle man.
-They are the authority to make sure that the seller, lender, and borrower all follow through on their agreed upon terms.
-The seller doesn't get any less than what they agreed upon and buyer doesn't pay any more than what they agreed upon.
-The same goes between the borrower and bank.
-The bank agreed to only charge the borrower ‘x’ fees and escrow makes sure of that.
+More simply stated, they are the middle man.
+They are the authority to make sure that the seller, lender, and borrower all follow through on their agreed-upon terms.
+The seller doesn't get any less than what they agreed and the buyer doesn't pay any more than what they agreed.
+The same applies to the borrower and bank.
+The bank agreed to only charge the borrower ‘x’ fees and escrow holds them accountable to that agreement.
 Escrow is the neutral third party to make sure everyone behaves.
-Their role is to keep track of what is going on between the borrower and the lender and title company.
-Escrow keeps records of what is going on between on all the parties.
+Their role is to keep track of what is going on between the borrower, the lender, and title company.
+Escrow keeps records of what is going on between all parties of the real estate transaction.

 A person with fiduciary responsibility to the buyer and seller, or the borrower and lender, to ensure that the terms of the purchase/sale or loan are carried out.

-The title company makes sure that a piece of real estate is legitimate, then issues title insurance for that property that protects both the lender and the owner from lawsuits as a result of title disputes.
-Their main responsibilities in a mortgage transaction is to accurately record liens, lien holders and ownership to the property in the transaction.
+The title company makes sure that a piece of real estate is legitimate, then issues title insurance for that property which protects both the lender and the owner from lawsuits as a result of title disputes.
+Their main responsibilities in a mortgage transaction are to accurately record liens, lien holders, and ownership of the property in the transaction.
 The title company’s role is to be in charge of anything that is being recorded against the property.
-Lastly, their job is to make sure all the liens, ownership and lien holders are recorded with the county the property resides in.
+Lastly, their job is to make sure that all liens, ownership, and lien holders are recorded with the county in which the property resides

-Title insurance protects a lender against any title dispute that may arise over a particular property.
+Title insurance protects a lender against any title dispute that may arise regarding a particular property.
 It is required to close on your home.
-You may also purchase owner's title insurance which protects you as the homeowners.
+A buyer may also purchase owner's title insurance which protects him or her as the homeowner.